codetesla51/web_scrapper_script/readme.md

 - **Proxy Rotation**: The script uses a list of proxies, rotating them randomly to avoid getting blocked by websites.
 - **User-Agent Rotation**: Random user-agent strings are selected to mimic requests from different browsers and devices.
 - **Internal Link Scraping**: The scraper can recursively follow and scrape internal links from the base URL.
-- **Customizable Depth**: You can control how deep the recursion goes when following internal links.
+- **Customizable Depth**: You can control how deep the recursion goes when following internal links more depths slower scrapping .
 - **HTML Saving**: All scraped HTML pages are saved locally in a structured format for later use.

 ## Requirements